bazelbuild/rules_python/gazelle/README.md

     name = "gazelle_python_manifest",
     modules_mapping = ":modules_map",
     # This is what we called our `pip_install` rule, where third-party
-    # python libraries are loaded in BUILD files.
+    # Python libraries are loaded in BUILD files.
     pip_repository_name = "pip",
-    # This should point to wherever we declare our python dependencies
+    # This should point to wherever we declare our Python dependencies
     # (the same as what we passed to the modules_mapping rule in WORKSPACE)
     requirements = "//:requirements_lock.txt",
 )